paketo-buildpacks/rfcs/text/0000-selecting-default-java-version.md

 ## Implementation

 To fulfill this RFC, the default version should be changed to Java 17 immediately.
+Additionally, the process on how the community is notified about the update should be documented on paketo.io/docs.

 Going forward, the default Java version should be bumped according to this RFC.

-## Prior Art

-n/a

 ## Unresolved Questions and Bikeshedding